 The size of litter in which a gilt is born and the weaning weight of the litter genetically are traits of the gilt's mother.
 Selecting gilts for these traits would be selection on the dam's record, which dilutes the selection effort.
 Our understanding of the genetic basis for these traits indicates that economically important genetic changes can be made by selection.
 The large nongenetic variation in these traits, particularly litter size, makes it difficult to detect the change.
 The place for selection on sow productivity is at the seedstock production level in breeds destined for use as sow lines.
-Purchase boars for siring replacement gilts from sources which include sow productivity as a criterion for selection.
+Seedstock producers are positioned to use Estimated Breeding Value (EBV) procedures to accelerate genetic improvement.
+Purchase boars for siring replacement gilts from sources whose selection criteria includes sow productivity.
+Choose boars with high EBV's for sow productivity traits.